jaggerwang/sanic-in-practice/README.md

 #### Configure compose

-Change the content of `docker-compose.yml` as needed, especially the host path of mounted volumes.
+Change the content of `docker-compose.yml` as your need, especially the host path of mounted volumes.

 #### Start all services